 Is there a template I can use to write my appeal written submission?

 When must I lodge an appeal by?

-You have 20 working days from the date you were notified of the Faculty Committee’s decision to lodge an appeal.
+- You have 20 working days from the date of the Faculty Committee’s outcome letter to lodge an appeal.

 What happens next?

-If your appeal is not dismissed, it will proceed to a hearing and you will receive at least 5 working days’ notice of the appeal hearing.
+- If an appeal hearing is granted, you will receive at least 5 working days’ notice of the hearing date and time.

 Where can I get further assistance?

-For more information or to speak to an Advocate about your situation, contact DUSA.
+For more information or to speak to an Advocate about your individual situation, contact DUSA.
+A DUSA Advocate can:

 Please note that DUSA Advocates experience very busy periods, particularly at the end of each trimester where we need to assist a large number of students, so it is important that you book an appointment to see an Advocate as early as possible.